xcwolfe/Differential-Expression-in-C-elegans/JUM workflow.md

 Change run_JUM_B to reflect appropriate neuron type:

   a. fust1-1 to ASG1, N2-1 to AVE1, etc.

   b. -- TotalFileNum to 7 instead of 6

   c. -- Condition1_FileNum_threshold to 3 instead of 2

-  d. -- Cutoff to your desired p-value (default is 1 to see all splicing events).
+  d. -- Cutoff to your desired p-value (default is 1 to see all splicing events)

   e. repeat for EVERY comparison

   f.
 NOTE: If you want to do multiple p-value comparisons, make sure to delete the previous JUM_B runs or you will create a downward spiral of directories

 `dos2unix run_JUM_B.txt`